• Level of education

 Objectives

-The objective of this course is to provide the student with theoretical and practical knowledge in the field of bioconjugation reactions and their implementation techniques
+The objective of this course unit is to provide students with theoretical and practical knowledge in the field of bioconjugation reactions and their implementation techniques.

 Read more